dieghernan/dieghernan.github.io/collections/_posts/2022-05-01-Unknown-pleasures-R.md

 ```

 Now is a good moment to adjust the units of the coordinates and the elevation if
 needed.
-In this case both are in meters, but I would show you how to perform
+In this case both are in meters, but I will show you how to perform
 those adjustments with the **units** package:

 ```r